 Before you dive into the nitty-gritty of your niche, you need to get a clear idea of who you are as a company and what your brand stands for.
 Getting a grasp on your company’s identity and brand will help you determine what your target audience is, what products or services you offer and how you’re going to market yourself.
 Some basic questions you should ask yourself during this phase of the process include: What does your company do?
 What’s the company mission?
 What are your core values?
 What’s the company culture and how does your company stand out from the competition?
 Once you’ve answered these questions, you should have a clearer idea of what your company is all about and what your brand represents.
 You can then use this information to streamline your market research analysis.

 Finding Your Target Audience

 During your market research analysis, you’ll want to find out who your ideal customer is.
 This information will help you determine the type of person your products or services are best suited for.
-The best way to find out who your ideal customer is to take advantage of market research analyst tools that allow you to conduct surveys, conduct interviews and gather information from your target audience.
+The best way to find out who your ideal customer is to take advantage of market research analyst tools and customer research software that allow you to conduct surveys, conduct interviews and gather information from your target audience.
 Some of these tools include: – Questionnaires – Surveys – Focus groups You can also do some research by looking at your current customers’ demographics to see if there are any commonalities between them.
 Doing research on your target audience will help you determine what products or services to offer and how to market them for optimal success.